jonyzhang2023/awesome-humanoid-manipulation/README.md

 [![Made With Love](https://img.shields.io/badge/Made%20With-Love-red.svg)](https://github.com/chetanraj/awesome-github-badges)

-A curated list of awesome papers and resources on **humanoid manipuation**, or humanoid robot-object interaction.
+A curated list of awesome papers and resources on **humanoid manipuation**, or upper-body humanoid robot learning.
 This repo is inspired by [awesome-humanoid-learning](https://github.com/jonyzhang2023/awesome-humanoid-learning).

 _Note_: We also included papers on the relevant topics: